Hong Kong 47 trial: Can pro-democracy movement regroup? – DW – 11/20/2024

 Emotions ran high outside Hong Kong's High Court on Tuesday as 45 pro-democracy activists were sentenced for "subversion" in the largest trial to date under sweeping national security laws imposed on the territory by Beijing.

 Some of the defendants' family members broke down in tears.
 "Why does my son have to go to prison?
 Tell me why.
-He is a good person," the mother of one of the defendants shouted as he was taken away by the police.
+He is a good person," the mother of one of the defendants shouted as she was taken away by the police in front of the court.

 The prison terms ranged up to 10 years.
 Only two out of the 47 defendants were acquitted.